ferrucc-io/ferruccio/content/posts/altacucina.md

 Joining the most friendly people ever at [Intercom](https://intercom.com)!

+Want to join the Al.ta Cucina team?
+Get in touch with simone at altacucina.co

 ### Er Mejo Deve Ancora Arrivà
 ![](/altacucina/er-mejo.jpg)

 *The best is yet to come (in Roman Dialect), a gift, and reminder from [Simone](https://twitter.com/SimoneMascagni) & Alessandro*